fantonangeli/aqgr_data_validation/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Developlment with mock server

+Run `npm run start:mockserver` for a dev server with mock json-server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Json server

+Run `npm run jsonserver` for a dev server.
+Navigate to `http://localhost:3000/{element}`.

 ## Visual regression tests